james-simkins-pittsburgh/deterministic-trigonometry/README.md

  - For arctangent between -4000/1000 and 4000/1000 (-4 and 4) with a denominator that is a factor of 1000 the result may differ by up to 1/1000 in either direction.
 Otherwise, the result may differ by 2/1000 in either direction.
  - See the note below for arcsine and arccosine below -1 or above 1.

-# Note on Domains of Arcsine and Arccosine

- - Arcsine inputs below -1 and above 1 return as -1571/1000 (-PI/2) and 1571/1000 (PI/2) when that is really mathematically undefined.
- - Arccosine inputs below -1 and above 1 return as 3142/1000 (PI) and 0/1000 when that is really mathematically undefined.
- - This decision made to allow for ease of use.
-If it is important to detect invalid inputs outside of the true domain for arcsine and arccosine, this error detection should be implemented within the code that is using this library.